Little Havana: Miami Neighborhood Guide

 - Little Havana Gift Shop: Whether you promised a friend back home an authentic Little Havana souvenir or you simply want a little reminder of the trip for yourself, you’ll find plenty of variety at Little Havana Gift Shop.
 Pose for a picture at the giant rooster photo display, then head inside to discover a variety of tchotchkes that allow you to take your own little piece of Little Havana back home with you.

 - Little Havana Visitors Center: Even Miami locals agree that this visitors center is worth a look inside.
 In addition to providing guests with information about the area, you’ll find an eclectic offering of souvenirs and necessities to complement your trip, such as art, gift items, Cuban coffee, clothing, and antique Coca-Cola memorabilia, to name a few.
-Guests rave not only about the quality of the selection here, but also the above-and-beyond service they experience every time they For the best coffee in town combined with the helpful knowledge of the staff and variety of items, you’ll want to stop here more than once while you’re in town.
+Guests rave not only about the quality of the selection here, but also the above-and-beyond service they experience every time they visit.
+For the best coffee in town and an abundant variety of collectible items, you’ll want to stop here more than once while you’re in town.

 - Cigar Boutique of Little Havana: Providing an inside look at one of Cuba’s oldest and most relied upon industries, this little cigar shop is the site of the former El Credito Cigar Factory.
 Overlooking the ever-popular Calle Ocho, visitors can enjoy a fine cigar in the on-site lounge while relaxing and allowing the day’s travel stresses to dissipate.
 They feature some of the finest cigar brands in existence, with in-depth knowledge and service to round out your Even if you don’t enjoy a good cigar from time to time, the history of the building alone is worth a quick peek inside.